Management Science (Ph.D.)

 STEM-Designated Program

-This is a STEM-designated program, and international graduates of the program are eligible to apply for an extension for Optional Practical Training.
+This is a STEM-designated program, and international graduates of the program are eligible to apply for an extension for Optional Practical Training, which allows selected students to stay and work in the United States for up to three years after graduation.

 Program Overview